openhab/org.openhab.binding.zwave/doc/qubino/zmnhid_0_0.md

 ### Parameter 71: Input 1 status off delay

 Switching reaction time off delay for I1
-If the value of parameter is different to 0, means that the Influence of this input to heating or cooling will react after inserted time.
-This parameter has influence only when the window sensor functionality is selected by the parameter no 11.
+<p&gtIf the value of parameter is different to 0, means that the Influence of this input to heating or cooling will react after inserted time.
+This parameter has influence only when the window sensor functionality is selected by the parameter no 11.</p&gt <p&gt<strong&gtNOTE</strong&gt</p&gt <p&gtDevice status on UI change immediately</p&gt

-**NOTE**

-Device status on UI change immediately
 Values in the range 0 to 32000 may be set.

 The manufacturer defined default value is ```0```.